-A: Student employees should report allegations of relationship violence and sexual misconduct involving members of the University community to their supervisor, who will contact the MSU Police Department and refer the incident to OIE.
+A: Student employees should report allegations of relationship violence and sexual misconduct involving members of the University community to their supervisor, who will notify both MSU Police and OIE.

 Q: A student disclosed to me that they were sexually assaulted by another student after a party off-campus, but the student doesn't want to talk to the police.
 Am I required to report this?